Why Do Greeks Break Plates at Weddings?

 Whether you've attended a traditional Greek wedding, heard a story, or seen this strange custom in a Hollywood movie, you may have asked yourself: Why do Greeks break plates?

-However in the past, Greeks did smash plates at weddings.
-And the question remains: why would a person want to smash a good, clean, new plate instead of eating off it (you've never seen anyone smash a dirty plate intentionally at a wedding, have you?)?
-Read on to find out some more about this intriguing tradition.
+However, in the past, Greeks did smash plates at weddings.
+And the question remains: why would a person want to smash a good, clean, new plate instead of eating off it?
+(You've never seen anyone smash a dirty plate intentionally at a wedding, have you?)
+Read on to find out more about this intriguing tradition.